 The Governors also review insurance cover held by the Academy to ensure that it further mitigates any risks to which the Academy might be exposed.

-The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement on page 10.
+The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement.